-As we have learned from both Prince Harry and Meghan Markle's May royal wedding and Princess Eugenie and Jack Brooksbank's upcoming nuptials, there are seemingly a million and one wedding traditions royals are expected to adhere to on the big day—from having Welsh gold wedding rings to featuring only children in their bridal parties.
-But, there's one nuptial-related component that the aristocracy shares in common with non-royal brides and grooms—they love their sappy, sentimental first dance songs just as much as the rest of us peasants.
-Although, the royals have a bit of an upper hand in that they have the capacity to hire some of the top celebrity performers to sing at their receptions, but that's beside the point.
+As we have learned from Prince Harry and Meghan Markle's royal wedding in 2018, there are seemingly a million and one wedding traditions royals are expected to adhere to on the big day—from having Welsh gold wedding rings to featuring only children in their bridal parties.
+But, there's one nuptial-related component that the aristocracy shares in common with non-royal brides and grooms—they love their sappy, sentimental first dance songs just as much as the rest of us!

 Prince Charles and Princess Diana